-- Take your axitinib tablets, as prescribed twice a day, at the same time everyday.
-You may take your pills before or during your meal with a large glass of water.
-If you have difficulty tolerating it, for example, if it causes a stomach ache, take it while you eat. - Tablets must be taken whole.
-Do not chew, split or crush the tablets. - If you forget a dose, skip this dose and take the next dose at the usual time.
+- Take your cabozantinib tablets, as prescribed once a day, at the same time everyday.
+You should take your pills on an empty stomach with a large glass of water 1 hour before a meal or 2 hours after. - Tablets must be taken whole.
+Do not chew, split or crush the tablets. - If you forget a dose, you may take it as soon as you remember if less than 12 hours have passed since the missed dose.
 Do not double your next dose.
-Try, however, to take your pills at the same time every day and in the same way (with or without food).
+Try, however, to take your pills at the same time every day and in the same way (on an empty stomach).